 The answer is complicated, in part because it depends on what we’re measuring.
 What is best for our health?
 What is best for the environment?
 What is best for farm workers, food and produce packers?
 What’s best for livestock animals?

 To complicate matters even further, sometimes these answers are in conflict.
 Scallops are one of the most sustainable sources of protein you can eat, for example, but in some cases they’re being harvested under oppressive labor conditions.
 Organophosphate pesticides are effective at controlling pests and probably aren’t harmful in the trace amounts we eat, but they might be causing harm to the children of farm workers and farming communities.

 Beef makes excellent use of otherwise unusable land and food byproducts, but its production contributes to greenhouse gases and runoff pollution.
-And while it’s easy for me to talk about eating less meat, for farmers, the criticism feels personal because the farm is their family’s livelihood and, more than that, it’s often their family’s legacy.
+And while it’s easy for me to talk about eating less meat, for farmers, the criticism feels personal because the farm is their family’s livelihood and, more than that, it’s often their family’s legacy (post continues after infographic).